Part 2: Objects and Properties

 The following Scenario Level objects will be discussed:

-We won't cover every insert method for every object, but will cover different insert methods for different objects to give you an idea what they do.
-Furthermore, we won't cover all properties.
-For instance, some properties will be discussed for the Aircraft () object that can be applied to other objects.
+This tutorial doesn't cover every insert method for every object, but does cover different insert methods for different objects, to give you an idea what they do.
+Furthermore, the tutorial doesn't cover all properties.
+For instance, it describes some properties for the Aircraft () object that you can apply to other objects.

 Satellite object